-Strzemiński rose to prominence in the interwar years.
 Having lost an arm and a leg in the First World War he took up the brush and was an internationally acclaimed painter and theoretician by the time he ran afoul of the Communist government of the 1950s.
 He seems like the ideal subject for Wajda with undeniable parallels to be found between their formal dynamism in their chosen fields and having both suffered beneath the yoke of Soviet-imposed social realism.
-However, rather than embracing Strzemiński's experimental nature, or channelling the energy of his dissidence, this partial biopic is a reverential but sedate classical drama.
-Perhaps this is to be expected from a nonagenarian director, but it's worth remembering the kinetic Walesa: Man of Hope was only made three years ago.
+However, rather than embracing Strzemiński's experimental nature, or channelling the energy of his dissidence, this partial biopic is a reverential but sedate drama.
+Perhaps this is to be expected from a nonagenarian director, but it's worth remembering the kinetic Walesa: Man of Hope was only made three years earlier.

 After a stylish title card, the whole screen turns a deep red in a playful early scene that sees Strzemiński's (Boguslaw Linda) Lodz apartment window covered by an enormous Stalin banner.
 He puckishly rips a hole in it - to let in some natural light for his work - but his impertinence goes unappreciated by the Minister of Culture.
 From that point on the work settles into a mostly solemn tone accompanied by handsome visuals and mostly broad brush strokes.
 The government first try order Strzemiński to fall in line, then they more and more aggressively interfere with his life in retaliation for his obstinance.
 He remains adored by his pupils - even after being relieved of his lectureship - and venerated by contemporaries, but it becomes clear that this more due to his mind than his manner.